anstak/wp-rest-user/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-WP REST User adds in the 'User Registration' function for REST API.
+WP REST User adds in the 'User Registration' or 'Retrieve Password' function for REST API.

 == Description ==

-If you wish to 'Register User' using REST API, *without* exposing Administrator credentials to the Front End application, you are at the right place.
+If you wish to 'Register User' or 'Retrieve Password' using REST API, *without* exposing Administrator credentials to the Front End application, you are at the right place.
 Since WordPress 4.7, REST API was natively included in WordPress.

-In order to 'Register User', the authentication for a user with 'Administrator' role is required.
+In order to 'Register User' or 'Retrieve Password', the authentication for a user with 'Administrator' role is required.
 While this is a delibrately done for security reasons, such implementation makes it very hard for Front End applications to implement a simple 'Register' or 'Sign Up' function.

 This plugin fullfills such requirement by extending the existing WordPress REST API endpoints.

 = Usage =

 Send a POST request to /wp-json/wp/v2/users/register, including a JSON body with three keys: username, email and password.

+Send a POST request to /wp-json/wp/v2/users/lostpassword, including a JSON body with three keys: user_login.

 See the Screenshot below for POSTMAN demo: